 Does that last one sound a little iffy to you?
 Please allow us to explain.
 The sweet and toasty flavor of Cookie Monster provides the perfect counter-balance to tangy and creamy tomato soup (add a dollop of sour cream for extra creaminess).
 As two prime comfort foods, this unexpected pairing can easily promote relaxation and calmness after a stressful day.

 Once you’ve conquered basic pairings, such as fruit and chocolate, you can begin to tap into your inner chef to come up with more complex combinations.
 Maybe, something with blue cheese?
 Or olives?
 Or pickles?
 You know, one of those foods that tear friendships apart because people can never agree on whether it’s a hit or miss.

 The Connection Between Marijuana & Appetite

 With all the research out there, it’s a well-known fact at this point that certain marijuana strains boost appetite.
-This has to do with our brain’s cannabinoids, which control everything from appetite, memory, mood, and pain reception.
+This has to do with our brain’s cannabinoids, which control everything from appetite, memory, and mood.
 Marijuana’s cannabinoids naturally latch onto our own to heighten hunger levels and give us a case of the “munchies.”
 When this happens, we find ourselves closing and opening the fridge one hundred times in hopes that something delicious will magically appear.
 When that hunger wave hits, use what you’ve learned in this blog to whip up some food and pair it with a strain of your choice.